 - b.
 Residency classification shall be is determined for each student at the time of beginning of each enrollment term and whenever a student has not been in attendedance for more than one semester (Title 5 §54010).
-Summer and winter terms are not included in this consideration. - c.Residency classification is derived from the residency determination date, which corresponds to is the day immediately preceding the opening day first day of instruction for any term during which the student proposed plans to attend (Title 5 §54002). - d.Students must be notified of residence determination within 14 calendar days of submission of the admission application (Title 5 §54060). - f.
+Summer and winter intersessions are not included in this consideration. - c.Residency classification is derived from the residence determination date, which corresponds to is the day immediately preceding the opening day of instruction for any term during which the student proposed before the first day of instruction for the term the student plans to attend (Title 5 §54002). - d.Students must be notified of residence determination within 14 calendar days of submission of the admission application (Title 5 §54060). - f.
 The burden is on the student to demonstrate both physical presence in California and intent to establish California residency.
-The student shall provide Admissions and Records the information and evidence requested on the Residency Questionnaire to determine their residency classification (Title 5 §540101/2, Education Code §66700, §68041, §68044, and §70901). - A student seeking to enroll exclusively in noncredit career development and college preparation courses, and other courses for which no credit is given, shall not be subject to this residency classification requirement.
-(MOVED THIS TO FIRST PAGE?) - d.Residency classification is the responsibility of the Admissions and Records Office, under the supervision of the Dean of Enrollment Services. - e.
-The College shall publish the residency determination date and a summary of the regulations governing residency determination and classification in the College catalog, class schedule and Admissions and Records webpage. - Documents and information obtained in residency determination are strictly confidential and governed by FERPA.
+The student shall provide to Admissions and Records the information and evidence requested on the Residency Questionnaire to determine their residency classification (Title 5 §54010117 Education Code §66700, §68041, §68044, and §70901).

-2. Residency Determination Criteria Criteria for Residency
+- A student seeking to enroll exclusively in noncredit career development and college preparation courses, and other courses for which no credit is given, shall not be subject to this residency classification requirement. - d.Residency classification is the responsibility of the Admissions and Records Office, under the supervision of the Dean of Enrollment Services. - e.
+The College shall publish the residence determination date and a summary of the regulations governing residency determination and classification in the College catalog, class schedule and Admissions and Records webpage. - Documents and information obtained in residency determination are strictly confidential and governed by FERPA. - 2.
+Residency Determination Criteria Criteria for Residency